 Video ‘legalizers’ simply clamp or clip peak values that exceed the limits.
-This squeezes the range of picture contrast, can produce color artefacts where the colors become saturated and visual artefacts when the video is re-encoded.
+This squeezes the range of picture contrast, can produce color artifacts where the colors become saturated and visual artifacts when the video is re-encoded.
 Vidcheck has developed patented intelligent algorithms that dynamically analyze the image to correct limit violations while maintaining the integrity and quality of the picture.

 The US Commercial Advertisement Loudness Mitigation (CALM) Act requires the Federal Communications Commission to regulate the audio of commercials from being broadcast at louder volumes than the program material they accompany.
 CALM has become law in Canada and in the USA, so meeting this legislation is vital for all broadcasters and post-production houses in North America.

 The ATSC practice A/85 for Audio loudness for DTV recommends use of ITU-R BS.1770-3 for loudness measurement and techniques to control peak levels and loudness.
 The EBU has issued loudness normalization recommendation R128 and Tech 3341.
 These are all covered by Vidchecker including auto correction for out-of-spec levels.

 Vidchecker-post does everything Vidchecker does but processes 1 file at a time instead of 4 and the processing is limited to 8 logical cores.
 Please see Vidchecker for full product details.